LEEYJ1021/opssat-ad-detection-causal/README.md

 | CADC0888 | 1.000 (capped) | 6.92×10⁻⁶ | 3.24×10⁻¹³ |
 | CADC0894 | 1.000 (capped) | 3.89×10⁻⁶ | 1.95×10⁻⁴ |

 *One-sided Mann–Whitney U per feature on its own statistic; 15 tests, Bonferroni-corrected.
 Independently reproduced from raw data in §11.2 (Table R1).
-See Table 12 / Fig. 6 for the SMAP/MSL and SMD equivalents, and Table R2 for the cluster-robust AUROC version.*
+See Table 12 / Fig. 6 for the SMAP/MSL and SMD equivalents, and Table R2 (with Table R7 for the channel-level small-K check) for the cluster-robust AUROC version.*

 ### Table 4 — Heterogeneity summary (underlies Fig. 4b, OPS-SAT-AD)